mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

    `ambari-server restart`

+   Once the Ambari Server has finished restarting, exit the container:

+   `exit`

-6. Log into the Ambari UI once it is available after the restart.
+6. Log back into the Ambari UI once it is available after the restart.

+   Username = `admin`
+   Password = `admin`

 7. In the Dashboard, select to **Add Service** in the Actions.

-8. Select the **Live Hiveserver2 Template** and click Next.
+8. Select the checkbox for **Live Hiveserver2 Template** and click Next.

 9. Ensure the **Live Hiveserver2 Template Master** is assigned to the host on which the **Hiveserver2** component is installed.
 Click Next once confirmed.

 10. On the **Customize Services** page, click Next.

-    _Please ignore any Recommended Changes if they are suggested by Ambari.
-This can be done by unticking the checkbox left of the Property column header, and clicking OK._
+    _Select to **Proceed anyway** if prompted by Ambari due to any warnings._

 11. On the **Review** page, click Deploy.
 After the **Install, Start and Test** operation is complete, click Next.